Tec 5 Wesley Roy Elmer

 left school after completing grade school and went

 to work as a farmhand and ended up working near

 With his friend, Donald Knipschield, he joined the Wisconsin National Guard's 32nd Tank Company headquartered in Janesville.
-Since both of them were underage, they each forged the signatures of the other one's parents on the enlistment papers.
+Since both of them were underage, they each forged the signatures of the other man's parents on the enlistment papers.